Venom Immunotherapy: Stinging Insect Allergy Treatment

 • Hives or rash

 These symptoms are normal.
-We encourage you to ask questions and to talk to your physician about your concerns before and during treatment.
+We encourage you to ask questions and to talk to your provider about your concerns before and during the course of treatment.

-Venom immunotherapy is a highly safe and effective method of defence for patients who experience allergic reactions to insect bites and stings.
-If you have experienced a severe allergic reaction to an insect bite or sting, talk to your physician or request an appointment with an ENT specialist at WWMG to learn more about venom immunotherapy.
+Venom immunotherapy is a highly safe and effective treatment method for patients who experience allergic reactions to insect bites and stings.
+If you have experienced a severe allergic reaction to an insect bite or sting, talk to your primary care provider or request an appointment with an ENT specialist at WWMG to learn more about venom immunotherapy.